aholbreich/engineering-excerise1/README.md

-## Technical Assignment

-### Goal

-Implement a software solution for the following use case:
+Architecture playground

-#### Business Requirements:
+#### Requirements:

-1. Provide a REST API where user can upload a CSV file with bank statements.
+1. Provide a REST API where the user can upload a CSV file with bank statements.
-Take in account that this file can be huge (hundred of MBs).
+Take into account that this file can be huge (hundreds of MBs).
 Please check sample [payload](statements.csv).

 2. Provide an alert system that detects transactions over 10000 EUR.
-For this technical challenge purpose, you can simply print the alert to console as:
+For this technical challenge purpose, You can simply print the alert to the console as:

 * Input: